Yolantele/pytorch-react-classifier/README.md

 Features:

+- pyTorch model is converted and exported to JS readable format
-- Deep Learning Model using fastai and pytorch
+- Machine Learning Model is loaded and run only on the Browser
-- FE-only app
+- Privacy first App - no BE
+- Images are Processed and evaluations generatged only on the Front-end
+- No Python-based server or translator layer - only onnx model on React.js Front-end

 [![Netlify Status](https://api.netlify.com/api/v1/badges/31f7727c-c577-48ac-9632-2946018f1bcf/deploy-status)](https://app.netlify.com/sites/amazing-ramanujan-258157/deploys)